-What’s for dinner tonight?
-Is there anything better than a tender and juicy roast chicken?
-Actually, yes.
-It’s roasted chicken and roasted potatoes all cooking together in the same pan.
-We’re talking juicy meat, crispy skin and delicious, crispy potatoes flavored with all of the pan drippings.
-Serve it with a simple green salad and some wine for a complete meal and you’ve got a great recipe for a dinner party or weekend roast.
+Is there anything better for a family dinner than a tender, juicy roast chicken?
+Actually yes.
+It’s a whole roasted chicken and potatoes all cooking together in the same pan!
+We’re talking, juicy chicken with crispy skin from a slathering of garlic herb butter on top of a bed of crispy potatoes flavored with all of the pan drippings.
+Serve this delicious, flavorful chicken with a simple green salad and a bottle of your favorite wine and you have a great go to dinner party recipe or the perfect meal for a family.

 Jump to: